-The organization successfully convinced the US Senate to "order the US International Trade Commission (ITC) to launch an informational investigation into the competitive position of the US semiconductor industry" by arguing that the Japanese were poised to steal market share from

-US producers through illegal trade protections (139).
+The organization successfully convinced the US Senate to "order the US International Trade Commission (ITC) to launch an informational investigation into the competitive position of the US semiconductor industry" by arguing that the Japanese were poised to steal market share from US producers through illegal trade protections (139).
 While evidence of illegality was thin, generous political donations made by the four largest chip firms during this period no doubt added gravity to the urgency of their claims (Irwin 1996b, 21).
 Irwin notes that "disbursements of these PACs [political action committees] appear to be related to the trade dispute with Japan: payments totalled \$354,318 at the peak of the dispute in 1985-86, 40 percent higher than in 1983-84 and 17 percent higher than in 1987-88 after trade tensions had simmered down" (1996b, 22).

 By the end of 1979, during a 16K DRAM 'shortage' in the US, Japan's three largest chip producers had managed to capture 40 percent of the US chip market (Flamm 1996, 139-140).
 The SIA argued that the Japanese had achieved this capture by 'dumping' using a two-tiered pricing structure: keeping prices high in the Japanese domestic market and exporting chips 'below cost' or 'below fair value' to gain market share in foreign markets (141).
 The evidence for this accusation, Flamm notes, was scarce and primarily anecdotal (138).
-Moreover, it is unclear how such claims could have been realistically investigated-not only due to the complexities of the different US and Japanese domestic market structures but also due to the inherent subjectivity of determining what constitutes 'fair value'.
+Despite the lack of evidence, US chip producers soon began to complain that "the Japanese were selling below the cost of production in both [US and Japanese] markets" (Flamm 1996, 142).13 Fearing anti-dumping actions by the US Trade Representative (USTR), Japanese producers suspended sales to the US spot market for DRAMs and announced plans to open US production facilities "in a complementary bid to reduce trade frictions" (143).14